Guidelines for online index operations

 - Indexes on local temp tables cannot be created, rebuilt, or dropped online.
-This restriction does not apply to indexes on global temp tables.
+This restriction doesn't apply to indexes on global temp tables.

 - Indexes can be resumed from where it stopped after an unexpected failure, database failover, or a PAUSE command.
 See Create Index and Alter Index.

 Online index operations are not available in every edition of Microsoft SQL Server.
-For a list of features that are supported by the editions of SQL Server, see Features supported by editions.
+For a list of features that are supported by the editions of SQL Server, see Editions and supported features of SQL Server 2022.